brianc/node-postgres/README.md

 Information about the testing processes is in the [wiki](https://github.com/brianc/node-postgres/wiki/Testing).

 Open source belongs to all of us, and we're all invited to participate!

+## Troubleshooting and FAQ

+The causes and solutions to common errors can be found among the [Frequently Asked Questions(FAQ)](https://github.com/brianc/node-postgres/wiki/FAQ)

 ## Support